Sharprender/myFPS/README.md

 # myFPS
 Just an Unity3D project for learning the basics.
-Based on youtube-tutorial of [Brackeys](https://www.youtube.com/user/Brackeys).
+Based on Youtube-Tutorial of [Brackeys](https://www.youtube.com/user/Brackeys).